jeremybytes/vslive-di-lab/Lab01/Lab01-Instructions.md

     var parser = new DataParser(mockLogger.Object);
 ```

 The first line creates a new mock variable based on our ILogger interface.

-We don't need to do any more set up for this test, but mocking allows us to specify behavior that we want during testing.
-This is a very useful feature.
+Moq allows us to add custom behavior to the mock object without creating a separate "fake" class.
+For this test, the default mock object behavior is fine, so no further setup is required.

 To get an actual "ILogger" from our mock, we use the "Object" property.
 We can pass this to our DataParser constructor.